ska-sa/spead2/doc/py-ibverbs.rst

    The constructor arguments are also instance attributes.
-Note that they are implemented as properties that return copies of the state, which means that modifying `endpoints` or `memory_regions` will not have any effect as only the copy will be modified.
+Note that they are implemented as properties that return copies of the state, which means that mutating `endpoints` or `memory_regions` (for example, with :py:meth:`~list.append`) will not have any effect as only the copy will be modified.
 The entire list must be assigned to update it.

 .. py:class:: spead2.send.UdpIbvStream(thread_pool, config, udp_ibv_config)